Accounting integrations: examples, benefits, and tools

 Adding financial data manually is ripe for human errors.
 And, in many cases, these errors can be consequential.
 For instance, if you’re adding data on a newly-closed account in your accounting system, you may accidentally input the wrong email address for a contact—leading you to fail to send an invoice.

-Since accounting integrations automate a high share of data entry-related tasks, your team can avoid making many—if any—human errors.
+Since accounting software integrations automate a high share of data entry-related tasks, your team can avoid making many—if any—human errors.

 Improves the employee experience